adonisjs/adonisjs.com/content/blog_posts/articles/future-plans-for-adonisjs-6.md

 Soon, we will release a new major version of the `@adonisjs/vite` package with SSR support.
 There will be some breaking changes, as we will change how we integrate with Vite within an AdonisJS application.

-In the following subsections, we will take a deep dive into how Vite works inside an AdonisJS application; feel free to skip these sections if you are interested in the inner technical details.
+In the following subsections, we will take a deep dive into how Vite works inside an AdonisJS application; feel free to skip these sections if you are not interested in the inner technical details.

 ### Current implementation